NicestRudeGuy/FastChat/README.md

-# Socket.IO Chat
+# Basic Socket.io chat app WIP

-A simple chat demo for socket.io
+New features will be added soon

 ## How to use